Wood flooring in the kitchen

 In addition to the type of wood, the surface treatment will influence the lifespan and level of maintenance of your wooden floor.
 A lacquered floor will be most resistant to wear and tear and will be the easiest to maintain.
 Whereas a light white floor with deep brushing will give a lustre to the kitchen but will require more cleaning.

-To inspire you and help you find the right wooden floor for every room in your home, we have carefully sorted our product range into nine distinct collections: Elegance, Heritage, Noble, Play, Prestige, Pure, Shade, Vintage and Viva.
+To inspire you and help you find the right wooden floor for every room in your home, we have carefully sorted our product range into eight distinct collections: Grace, Heritage, Noble, Prestige, Pure, Segno, Shade and Viva.
 Browsing our beautiful wood flooring collections, you’ll find a large range of oak flooring options and a unique selection of designs, patterns, colours and finishes to match both your design style and lifestyle.

 Can I use engineered wood floors in the kitchen?